bleonheart/Lilia/documentation/docs/libraries/lia.networking.md

 **Purpose**

 Sends a network message to specified targets with automatic serialization of arguments.
+Uses the "liaNetMessage" net message internally.

 **Parameters**